MurhafSousli/ngx-scrollbar/README.md

 ```

 - **Position:** scrolling position on X axis in pixels.
-- **Duration:** time to reach position in milliseconds, default 200ms.
+- **Duration:** time to reach position in milliseconds, default null.

 #### Scroll vertically